qualiu/msr/tools/readme.txt

 -w -n : Skip lines/keys both matched in latter + first files/pipe, output other keys' lines + non-matched lines (like description/comments) in first.

 nin treats nul as same as /dev/null on Linux.
-One important feature: nin.exe does not change the original line order, even if used unique(-u), if no sorting (-p, -a/-d, etc.).
+One important feature: nin does not change the original line order, even if used unique(-u), if no sorting (-p, -a/-d, etc.).

 Frequent use cases as Quick-Start: Use -PAC or -PC to get pure output result. nin my.txt nul -u -i :      output unique lines in my.txt ignore case.